cossu555/nsp/README.md

 **Instructions to use the code:**

 You have to download the scripts as you can find here (same directories and python files' names).
-Later, you have to launch "main_malicious.py" and "main_benevolent.py" (they shouldn't be ran in parallel).
-When you execute "main_benevolent.py," the IDE will prompt you to enter a message, you need to provide a message.

-These mains exploit functions that are in python files' imported (first lines of the code).
+Later, you have to run the file called "interface.py" which cosists of the interface of our program.
+After launching it you could choose which scenario, malicious or benevolent, you want to see (it could do this after importing and calling "main_malicious.py" or "main_benevolent.py").

 **Explanation of the code:**